 Currently, many if not most existing CHEMs are insufficiently transparent [22,25–27], reusable [14,15] and updatable [31,70]].
 Existing incentive structures for health economists generally do not promote facilitating peers to reuse their work.
-Currently, it can take “an extraordinary amount of idealism” to commit to authoring and maintaining research software [71].
+Currently, it can take “an extraordinary amount of idealism” for individual academics to commit to authoring and maintaining research software [71].

 Reducing waste in research is a core responsibility of research funders [72] and funding the development of CHEMs that are not adequately understood, reused or updated is wasteful.
 Previously recommended strategies for more beneficial health economic research investments include support for harmonized ethical standards for model development [9], methodological innovation to improve model transferability [73], networks of modellers working on common health conditions [74], and centralized infrastructure such as open source model repositories [5] and a standard platform for model implementations [22].
 Development of software frameworks to support ethical CHEM implementations could enable and enhance each of these strategies.

 As illustrated by Table 4, we have developed a software framework that can help us to author a youth mental health model that largely satisfy our TRU criteria.
 However, we believe our software framework is currently too fragile to be anything more than a prototype for supporting the development needs other modelling teams and projects.
-A major reason for this distinction is that our software framework was developed with the needs of only one group of developers in mind – ourselves.
-We currently lack the resources required to adequately implement strategies to target factors such as user enjoyment, usability, active user-community and supporting resources that influence adoption of software frameworks [6].
+A major reason for this distinction is that our software framework was developed primarily with the needs of one group of developers in mind – ourselves.
+Factors such as user enjoyment, usability, active user-community and supporting resources influence adoption of software frameworks [6].
+We currently lack the resources required to implement strategies that would adequately address these factors.

-Our prototype framework has a number of features that subsequent work to develop ethical software frameworks may find useful to incorporate.
+Our prototype framework has a number of features that subsequent work to develop software frameworks to promote ethical modelling practice may usefully incorporate.
 Firstly, developing a software framework to work within an existing and widely used open source programming language such as R or python, can keep framework scope relatively narrow (making it more tractable to develop, maintain and learn) while readily leveraging and coherently integrate other modelling tools written in that language (e.g. the dependency libraries we list in Table 3).
-Secondly, implementation that combines both object oriented and functional programming paradigms can avail of the modular and syntactical simplicity benefits of the former, while limiting needless bundling of code artefacts.
-Thirdly, a sensible trade-off needs to be found between transparent code implementation (which requires clear and sufficiently detailed documentation) and Agile Software Development (for which a foundational principle is prioritizing the development of working code over writing documentation [75]).
+Secondly, implementations that combines both object oriented and functional programming paradigms can avail of the modular and syntactical simplicity benefits of the former, while limiting needless bundling of code artefacts.
+Thirdly, a sensible trade-off needs to be found between transparent code implementation (which requires clear and sufficiently detailed documentation) and the principles of Agile Software Development (which include prioritizing the development of working code over writing documentation [75]).
 Our software framework makes this trade off by enforcing the use of consistent code naming conventions and file organisation which in turn enables automated generation of simple documentation at every code update.
 All model data-structures and algorithms are therefore always documented (at least minimally, with machine authored content), meaning model developers have a requirement to write customized documentation less frequently.

 A future software framework for ethical CHEMs would ideally incorporate a base set of features useful to developers of computational models across all domains of public health, with the capability for community-led extensions that are tailored to the needs of modellers focused on specific health-conditions.